techdrag0n/clBitCrack/README.md

-Purpose
+Purpose:
-Optimize for puzzles with public key known
+- Optimize for puzzles with public key known

-Plan
+Plan:
 - remove cuda
 - Update to visual studio 2022
 - modify program to search public keys rather than addresses